jukefr/mentorship/README.md

 ## infrastructure
 - **back** : Serverless microservices, with DynamoDB, Auth0 JWT, deployed to AWS Lambda with API Gateway, deployed via Github Actions
-- **front** : Next.js SPA, Auth0, deployed to Github Pages, deployed via Github Actions
+- **front** : Next.js SPA, Auth0, deployed to Now, deployed via Github Actions

 ## contributing
 This is very early WIP so please wait a bit to contribute.